-Learn: Root cause analysis

-We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
+Learn: Root cause Analysis We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
 Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how our firm can provide an effective environment for our engagement teams to deliver a quality audit.
-We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM. audits both with and without deficiencies-whether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey and financial statement restatements and accounting errors-to help identify possible distinctions and learning opportunities.
+We look at quality findings from all sources including:

+- our own ongoing monitoring of our SoQM - network inspection of our SoQM, - audits both with and without deficiencies identified through either our own internal inspections process or through external inspections and - other inputs (for example: our Global People Survey, Financial statements restatements and accounting errors).
+This analysis helps to identify possible distinctions and learning opportunities.
 For individual audits, an objective team of root cause specialists identifies potential factors contributing to the overall quality of the audit.
 We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, amongst others.
 Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.
 In addition, the data compiled for audits both with and without engagement-level findings is compared and contrasted to identify whether certain factors appear to correlate to audit quality.
-Examples of this data include the hours incurred on the audit, whether key engagement team members are in the same geography as the client, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement partners are involved in, whether the engagement was subject to a pre-issuance review, and the timing of when the audit work was performed.

 Our goal is to understand how quality audits may differ from those with engagement-level findings, and to evaluate how these learnings may be used to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practice.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality management.

-The learnings from RCA are shared with the practice in a number of different ways, including, at learning and development events, in specific internal communications to the audit practice, and by the TU Audit team.

-Our approach Cultures and Our people to quality

-values

-Our approach Monitoring

-governance structure

-PricewaterhouseCoopers International Limited